pschmitt/xrdr/README.md

 ## Description

 Simple XRandR wrapper written in Bash.
-Supports up to 3 screens (for now).
+Supports simple layout files and theoretically an infinite number of screens

 ## Dependencies